 - Replaces EPROM board on Boxing Bugs.
 The EPROM PCB can be used to replace the EPROM board for Boxing Bugs.
 The eight 2732 EPROMs are replaced with four 2764 EPROMs. (not tested yet)

 - 2732 EPROMs in Masked ROM CCPUs.
-The EPROM PCB allows two unmodified 2732 EPROMs to be used in CCPUs wired for masked ROMs instead of modified 2532 EPROMs. (not tested yet)
+Instead of modified 2532 EPROMs, the EPROM PCB allows two unmodified 2732 EPROMs to be used in CCPUs wired for masked ROMs.

 - CCPU Bank Limitation.
 CCPUs with 2716s installed can only access banks 1 and 2 and will only run 8k games.
 Jumper swaps will still select between the 8k games on the EPROM.
 CCPUs with 2732s installed can access banks 0,1,2 and 3.
 These boards can run games up to 16k in size.
 CCPUs with the Boxing Bugs modification can access Banks 0,1,2,3,4,5,6 and 7 and can run games up to 32k in size.